How to Match Multiple Values in a Column in Google Sheets

 )

-If you want to specify the part names to lookup inside the formula, replace C2:C with the following VSTACK formula.
+If you want to include the part names directly in the formula instead of referring to C2:C, replace C2:C with this:

-The MATCH function matches multiple values (criteria) in the range and returns relative position for matches and #N/A for mismatches.
+The MATCH function looks for each value in the “criteria” (Battery Box, Battery Plate, Battery Cap) within the “range” (A2:A).
+It returns the relative position for matches and #N/A for mismatches.

 Match Multiple Values in a Column: Case-Sensitive Formula

-To differentiate between lower-case (small) and capital (upper) letters when matching multiple values, use the following formula in Google Sheets.
+To differentiate between uppercase and lowercase letters when matching multiple values, we use the following formula:

 =ArrayFormula(